spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-multiple-stores.md

 {% info_block warningBox %}

 When using the Dynamic Multi-Store functionality, configuration via the `stores.php` file is no longer supported.
-Please refer to the [Integration Guide](/docs/pbc/all/dynamic-multistore/{{page.version}}/base-shop/install-and-upgrade/install-features/install-the-dynamic-multistore-feature.html) for additional information.
+Refer to the [Integration Guide](/docs/pbc/all/dynamic-multistore/{{site.version}}/base-shop/install-and-upgrade/install-features/install-dynamic-multistore.html) for additional information.

 {% endinfo_block %}